trilogy-group/comic-gen-kb/vault/experiments.can-gpt-sense-standard.md

 ---
 id: 939gmhkqzlecti344zmq5sa
-title: Gpt_sense_standard
-desc: ''
+title: Can Gpt Sense Standard
+desc: 'This is an experiment to check if GPT can aptly sense std.ids that a particular incident can teach'
-updated: 1689334624197
+updated: 1689335183577
 created: 1689333789749
 ---

+# Experiment to check if GPT can aptly sense std.ids that a particular incident can teach

 ## DoD
-- [ ] Get a conclusion whether GPT's sense of what concepts fit best is accurate
+- [x] Get a conclusion whether GPT's sense of what concepts fit best is accurate
-- [ ] Get a conclusion whether GPT is able to map concepts to valid NGSS standard ids.
+- [x] Get a conclusion whether GPT is able to map concepts to valid NGSS standard ids.

 ## Parameters